Brownfields Sector Funding

 To be eligible for funding, your project must involve one or both of the following activities: site remediation or risk management, or renewable energy production.

-As of April 1, 2015, funding is also available for redevelopment projects that will be built on remediated brownfield sites, provided that these initiatives meet eligibility requirements in the energy, transportation, waste or water sectors.
+Funding is also available for redevelopment projects that will be built on remediated brownfield sites, provided that these initiatives meet eligibility requirements in the energy, transportation, waste or water sectors.

 Site remediation or risk management